locationtech/udig-platform/docs/devel/en/SDKQuickstart/SDKQuickstart.rst

   |import_source_project_jpg|

 * Change to the :guilabel:`Package Explorer` view and open up the **net.refractions.udig** plugin and double click to open **udig.product**.

-* Switch to the :guilabel:`dependencies` tab as we have a little bit of clean up work.
+  Switch to the :guilabel:`dependencies` tab and review the features required for the product.

-  Remove the line for net.refractions.udig_language-feature.
-Select net.refractions.udig-feature and press :guilabel:`Properties` button.
-Remove the version and press :guilabel:`OK`.

-  The result should look like:

   |product_dependencies_png|

 * Return to the :guilabel:`overview` tab of **udig.product** click on the :guilabel:`Launch Eclipse Application` link (it is located under testing as shown below).